Covelo, California: Geography

 Covelo covers 7.1 sqmi of land, 405 acre of which is part of the Round Valley Indian Reservation.
-Of the total area, 99.40% of it is land and 0.60% of it water.
+Of the total area, 99.40% is land and 0.60% is water.
 Covelo and Round Valley are drained by Mill Creek, which flows east to the Middle Fork of the Eel River.

 Vineyards and agriculture

-Covelo is an American Viticultural Area as of February 15, 2006, by the Alcohol and Tobacco Tax and Trade Bureau.
+Covelo is an American Viticultural Area (AVA) established on February 15, 2006, by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury.
 The AVA includes Round and Williams Valleys, situated approximately 45 mi north of Ukiah, and spans 59 sqmi.

 Like the rest of Mendocino County, a large part of Covelo's economy comes from growing grapes for wine but also cattle ranching.

 Climate

 According to the Köppen Climate Classification system, Covelo has a hot-summer Mediterranean climate, abbreviated Csa on climate maps.
 Covelo has a four-season climate, with the dry part of the year during summer and the rainy part in the winter.
 Winters are mild in Covelo.
 Although snowfall is heavy on the nearby mountains such as Anthony Peak in the winter, it is usually light in the valley.
 Diurnal temperature variation is large year round, albeit widest in summer.
 During winter, the variation results in frequent frosts.